-- ✓ Accelerating Action in the Caribbean at the PISLM 5th High Level Forum - ✓ PISLM Partners with Dominica's Forestry Division to celebrate International Day of Forests - ✓ Mission: Dominica April 2023 Highlights - ✓ Interview: Barbadian Agricultural Engineer Sherry-Ann Allsopp - ✓ PISLM's SOILCARE site assessment and survey teams: A well-oiled machine making history in many spehres - ✓ Regional Agriculture Experts Trained in Digital Soil Mapping - ✓ PISLM Leads the Caribbean Region in Celebration of UNCCD Desertification and Drought Day 2023 - CSIDS-SOILCARE Post Graduate Scholarship at the University of the West Indies ACCELERATING ACTION IN THE CARIBBEAN AT THE PISLM 5TH HIGH LEVEL FORUM St. Augustine, Trinidad The PISLM High Level Forum was held in March at the Brix Autograph Collection under the chairmanship of the Hon.
-Cozier Frederick, Minister of Environment, Rural Modernization, Kalinago Upliftment and Constituency Empowerment of the Commonwealth of Dominica.
-This fifth high level meeting was attended by thirty (30) participants from around the region.
-It featured ministers and UNCCD national focal points of 11 nations, including The Bahamas, St. Kitts, and Nevis, St. Vincent and the Grenadines and Suriname.
-Representatives of the PISLM, IICA, OECS, UNEP and CARICOM were also in attendance. - During the 3-day conference, nine (9) groundbreaking decisions were adopted.
+Food and Agriculture Organization of the United Nations

+ACCELERATING ACTION IN THE CARIBBEAN AT THE PISLM 5TH HIGH LEVEL FORUM The PISLM High Level Forum was held in March at the Brix Autograph Collection under the chairmanship of the Hon.
+Cozier Frederick.
+Minister of Environment.
+Rural Modernization, Kalinago Upliftment and Constituency Empowerment of the Commonwealth of Dominica.
+Thirty (30) participants from around the region attended this fifth high level meeting.
+It featured ministers and UNCCD national focal points of 11 nations, including The Bahamas, St. Kitts, and Nevis, St. Vincent and the Grenadines, and Suriname.
+Representatives of the PISLM, IICA, OECS, UNEP, and CARICOM were also in attendance.
+During the 3-day conference, nine (9) groundbreaking decisions were adopted.
 These include: Decision two (2) assigned of mandates to the two support groups formed in December 2022 on World Soil Day (see our January 2023 newsletter for more information) and a recently formed Caribbean Soil Laboratory Network.
-Decision three (3) adopted CSIDS: SOILCARE Phase 2 with around USD \$17M in funding.
-This new phase will extend the capacity building, soil survey and digital soil mapping work underway in Phase 1 by creating GIS maps and a regionwide soil organic carbon database.
-The new project will also implement land rehabilitation of approximately 20,000 hectares of land across the Caribbean.

-Hon Minister Frederick Decision four (4).
-In this decision, the development of a 5-year strategic plan for PISLM, to be completed and submitted by the end of 2023 was approved.
-(Continued on Next Page) ACCELERATING ACTION IN THE CARIBBEAN AT THE PISLM 5TH HIGH LEVEL FORUM (CONT'D)
+Decision four (4).
+In this decision, the development of a 5year strategic plan for PISLM, to be completed and submitted by the end of 2023 was approved.
 Decision six (6) saw the proposal of the Caribbean Land Degradation Neutrality (LDN) Transformative Project aimed at using LDN methodology to avail approximately US\$90M to enhance climate smart SLM, climate resilience and sustainable food security in the Caribbean sub-region.
 PISLM was directed in this decision to finalize a concept note and other details to launch this project in 2025.

+Hon.
+Minister Fredrick Decision seven (7) gave the PISLM the green light to arrange for the establishment of an LDN financial mechanism to bring relief, opportunities and assistance to farmers, communities, youths, and indigenous people for mainstreaming Sustainable Land Management in the region.
+The talks were rounded out with a dinner and a distinguished service awards ceremony.
+Previous UNCCD National Focal Points in Jamaica, St. Kitts and Nevis, Grenada and Guyana were recognized for their contributions to the goals of Sustainable Land Management In his closing remarks, Minister Frederick said that that there were fruitful discussions and that he looked forward to further collaboration as the Caribbean moves forward in meeting its obligations under the UNCCD.
 From Left to Right: Lakeram Singh-Chief Technical Officer, Kiefer Jackson-Chief of Staff, Calvin James-Executive Director, Hon.
-Penelope Beckles of Trinidad and Tobago and Tricianna Maharaj-PISLM Liaison Officer Click Here To See TTT Coverage Decision seven (7) gave the PISLM the green light to arrange for the establishment of an LDN financial mechanism to bring relief, opportunities and assistance to farmers, communities, youths, and indigenous people for mainstreaming Sustainable Land Management in the region.
-The talks were rounded out with a dinner and a distinguished service awards ceremony.
-Previous UNCCD National Focal Points in Jamaica, St. Kitts and Nevis, Grenada and Guyana were recognized for their contributions to the goals of Sustainable Land Management.
-In his closing remarks, Minister Frederick said that that there were fruitful discussions and that he looked forward to further collaboration as the Caribbean moves forward in meeting its obligations under the UNCCD.
-Portamouth, Dominica- There were big smiles all around as youth from four schools in the Portsmouth area immersed themselves in a tree planting exercise at the Portsmouth Public Library, organized by the Partnership Initiative for Sustainable Land Management (PISLM) and the Forestry, Wildlife and Parks Division.
+Penelope Beckles of Trinidad and Tobago and Tricianna Maharaj-PISLM Liaison Officer PISLM PARTNERED WITH DOMINICA FORESTRY DIVISION FOR INTERNATIONAL DAY OF FORESTS 2023 ACTIVITIES There were big smiles all around as youth from four schools in the Portsmouth area immersed themselves in a tree planting exercise at the Portsmouth Public Library, organized by the Partnership Initiative for Sustainable Land Management (PISLM) and the Forestry, Wildlife and Parks Division.
 The activity was in celebration of International Day of Forests, this year observed under the theme "Forests and Health."
 "In Dominica as a forest country, we respect the whole movement, so we hope to continue," says Bradley Guye, Forest Officer in Charge of Research, Monitoring and Environment Education.
-"We would like to say thanks to PISLM for the support."
-Mr. Guye helped the students from the Portsmouth Secondary and Arthur Waldron SDA Secondary schools' Environment Clubs and students from the St. John's Academy and Academix School of Learning to plant agro-forestry tree species to include Dominica's national flower, the Bwa Kwaib, as well as some fruit trees and ornamental plants.
-Click here to see full interview.